jxtngx/lightning-lab/README.md

 Lightning Pod is a template Python environment, tooling, and system architecture for [Lightning OS](https://www.pytorchlightning.ai/) that culminates with a Plotly Dash [UI](https://01g6bdbc5e55wc5ffgj11gtkxj.litng-ai-03.litng.ai/view/home) deployed to the Lightning platform.

-The main focus of this project is to provide a high-level a framework to students and researchers needing to incorporate deep learning into a project.
+The main focus of this project is to provide a high-level framework to students and researchers needing to incorporate deep learning into a project.

 The code that facilitaties building Torch nn.Modules, a Lightning Module, and Lightning Trainer is in `lightning_pod.core`.